obertscheiderfhwn/RTMsim/README.md

 SHOW RESULT PICS FOR THE VALIDATION CASES WHICH SHOW THAT THE CODE PERFORMS WELL

-THE five validation cases with the input files file input_case1.txt,...
+The five validation cases with the input files file input_case1.txt,...

 ## FUTURE WORK

-EXPLAIN HOW TO EXTEND THE CODE FOR i_model=2,3,.. and i_method=2,3,... for numerical differentiation and flux functions
+The source code is prepared for the following extensions:
+- Import mesh file in different format.
+Selection is based on the extension of the mesh file.
+- Input parameter `i_model` (for iso-thermal RTM `=1`) is used for adding additional functionalities.
+E.g. adding temperature and degree-of-cure equations with variable resin viscosity ar for VARI with variable porosity and permeability.
+- Parameter `i_method` in the functions for numerical differentiation and flux functions can be used to implement different numerical schemes.
+E.g. gradient limiter or second-order upwinding.